 What Is Stress And How Do We Become Stressed Out?

-Stress is a feeling of not being able to cope with events and demands such as financial pressure, relationships, work, ETC. Stress is our body's natural defence against danger and predators.
+Stress is a feeling of not being able to cope with events and demands such as financial pressure, relationships, work, etc. Stress is our body's natural defense against danger and predators.
 Sometimes it is essential for survival.
 However, when you experience too many stressors at one time, your body's physical and mental health can be undermined.

 When you become stressed, your body produces hormones that prepare you to face danger safely.
 As a result, your body releases large quantities of chemicals, epinephrine, cortisol, and norepinephrine.
 These chemicals then trigger physical reactions such as alertness, increased blood pressure, and sweating.

 During this pandemic, some of the stressors you are likely to experience are lack of routine, reduced social support, and increased uncertainty.
 This is because there is a need for rapid adaptation; there are significant life changes, and you may have new responsibilities in order to adapt.

 Ashwagandha has a diverse chemical makeup.
 It has thousands of unique chemical compounds that do a range of things from supporting storage and energy generation to providing resistance to environmental stressors.
 Two classes of these compounds called metabolites are active in humans.
 Polyphenols carry antioxidant properties, while terpenes help the herb to survive in its environment.

 Often, the two compounds carry structures that are similar to the hormones in our bodies.
 Researchers suggest that adaptogens such as ashwagandha contain bioactive chemicals; therefore, they activate various pathways to reduce stress.
 Adaptogens are also sensitive to markers of inflammation and oxidative stress and will trigger a stress response if necessary.